Conformal Elasticity of Mechanism-Based Metamaterials: Appendices

 where $\partial_z = 1/2(\partial_x - i \partial_y)$ and $\partial_{\bar{z}} = 1/2(\partial_x + i \partial_y)$ are standard complex derivatives~\cite{england2003complex}.
 With these relations, our metrics of conformal and non-conformal become

 where, remembering that the conformal condition is $\partial_{\bar{z}}f=0$, the shear part now more transparently quantifies the non-conformal part of the deformation.
+While both dilation and shear are strain quantities, there is some ambiguity in comparing them nonlinearly.
+The expressions used here, composed entirely in terms of invariants of $\mathbf{C}$, are constructed to be intuitive and geometric.
 In addition, rewriting

-in terms of the components of the displacement $\vvec{u} = \vvec{X} - \vvec{x}$ reveals that our definition of the shear matches with the combined magnitude of pure and simple shears ($s_1$ and $s_2$) from linear strain theory.
-Finally, for a conventional simple shear $\vvec{u} = \gamma y \hat{x}$, this formula reassuringly recovers $s^2 = \gamma^2$ to nonlinear order.
+in terms of the components of the displacement $\vvec{u} = \vvec{x} - \vvec{X}$ reveals that our definition of the shear matches with the combined magnitude of pure and simple shears (first and second terms in equation~\ref{eq:shears2} respectively) from linear strain theory.
+Note that, in the linear limit, these strain measures satisfy $1/2 (d^2 + s^2) = \epsilon_{ij}\epsilon_{ij}$.
+While alternate definitions of shear may be identified which also satisfy this in the linear limit, we have explored these and they do not qualitatively change the results presented here.
+Finally, for a conventional simple shear $\vvec{u} = \gamma y \hat{x}$, our formula reassuringly recovers $s^2 = \gamma^2$ to nonlinear order.

 As shown in Fig.~\ref{fig:app_dilations_shears}, these formulae reveal that the typical magnitude of local dilation is much larger than that of local shear.
-Nonuniform, nonlinear deformations of the RS-based mechanism in force-balance may then indeed be composed of local dilations with very little shear.
+While the shear may become large in small regions near the applied loads and where the dilation changes over short distances, dilation still dominates by nearly an order of magnitude at the worst.
+Nonuniform, nonlinear deformations of the RS-based mechanism in force-balance may then indeed be composed of local dilations with comparatively very little shear.